 These connections don’t always turn into a vicious cycle.
 Even if they do, there are many different ways in which our work and career progression can affect our symptoms of anxiety.

 Similarly, great workplace settings and good mental health practices can positively influence each other and become a virtuous circle!

 The (often) visible effects

 High demands: Anybody who’s worked in an understaffed team (even temporarily) knows how stressful a heavy workload can be.
-In my practice, I’ve worked with many clients whose anxiety, depression, or other mental health issues have been magnified by long working hours, tight deadlines, (unfinished) tasks, and the lack of time to take breaks.
+In my practice, I’ve worked with many clients whose anxiety, depression, or other mental health issues have been magnified by long working hours, tight deadlines, (unfinished) tasks, and the lack of time to take breaks for self-care.